 - Add more veggies.
 I feel like that’s always one of my ideas, but it’s a good one!
-Try sautéing some mushrooms, peppers, and/or onions in a little olive oil before you bring the tomatoes and water to a boil.
+Try sautéing some mushrooms, green peppers or red peppers, and/or onions in a little olive oil before you bring the tomatoes and water to a boil.
 Remove them from the pan and stir them in at the end if you like the veggies to maintain a little crispness, or leave them in the entire cooking time if you prefer them softer.

 - Turn this into a pasta bake!
 Bake it right away or freeze it for a later time.
 Bake at 350ºF for 30 minutes if baking right away, or bake for about an hour if frozen.
 Be careful with frozen glass pans and hot ovens!
 The best method?
 Defrost the frozen casserole in the fridge overnight.